Bajillion Dollar Propertie$

 Bajillion Dollar Propertie$ is an American comedy series on the Seeso comedy subscription streaming service.
 The series, created by Kulap Vilaysack, is a semi-scripted parody of the reality television franchise Million Dollar Listing.
 Bajillion Dollar Propertie$ previewed its pilot episode on February 20, 2016 and officially premiered on March 17, 2016, and the series' second season premiered in the fall of 2016.
 On December 12, 2016, Seeso renewed the series for a third and fourth season.
 On August 9, 2017, Seeso announced the shutdown of its service by the end of the year, leaving Bajillion Dollar Propertie$ without a home.
 On July 15, 2019, it was reported that the previously unaired fourth season would air on Pluto TV.
+As of 2023 the series is no longer available on Pluto.TV.